julianthome/joanaudit/README.md

 The JoanAudit binary can be obtained from [here](https://www.dropbox.com/s/3dtkjzwu4ffa7cv/joanaudit.zip?dl=1).

-The tool is a single, self-contained executable *.jar*-File that can be executed from the command line.
+The tool is a single, self-contained jar-File that can be executed from the command line.
 Before running it, please set the environment variable *JAVA_HOME* with the following command:

 ``` bash